GRE-Cheating-Service/.github/profile/README.md

 -   **Check Your ETS Account:** Double-check the name on your ETS account very carefully, and ensure it perfectly aligns with your ID.
--   **Contact ETS:** If you have discrepancies or special circumstances, contact ETS customer service well in advance of your test date for guidance.
+-   **Contact ETS:** If you have discrepancies or special circumstances, contact ETS customer service well in advance of your test date for guidance. for obvious reasons, **id requiremnets for GRE at home** must be fullfilled appropriately.
 **For more details and specific examples, please refer to the official ETS website's identification requirements:** [https://www.ets.org/gre/test-takers/general-test/register/id-requirements.html](https://www.ets.org/gre/test-takers/general-test/register/id-requirements.html)